 Obviously, the first thing to think about is your own financial situation.
 What are your resources?
 How much financial help can you give?

-Then think how much help your child would need – are they in a position to own a home and maintain a mortgage?
-Talk to them candidly about their circumstances, if they’d like to own a home, and whether they want your help to buy one.
+Then think how much help your child will need – are they in a position to own a home and maintain a mortgage?
+Talk to them candidly about their circumstances, if they'd like to own a home, and whether they want your help to buy one.

 Maintaining a property requires commitment and financial security, it could be risky if they became caught in a situation of having to keep up mortgage repayments or other maintenance costs they can't afford.

 It will save you a lot of potential stress and confusion if you are clear from the start about what you want to do to help your child and the terms of your financial help.

 You should decide whether you are giving your help as a gift, an investment or a loan (and if you will charge interest), and make this clear to your child beforehand to avoid any confusion further down the line.

-If you are gifting money this may also be subject to inheritance tax if you pass away within seven years.
+If you are gifting money this may also be subject to inheritance tax if you die within seven years.

 Depending on how you raise the money to gift, you may also have to pay capital gains tax as this could be interpreted as ‘disposing’ of assets.

-Hopefully no dispute will never reach a point of having to get lawyers involved, but drafting up some formal agreements with a solicitor beforehand could be a good idea, especially if you’re treating your help with the house as a loan or investment.
+You hope that no dispute will ever reach a point of having to get lawyers involved, but drafting up some formal agreements with a solicitor beforehand could be a good idea, especially if you're treating your help with the house as a loan or investment.

-On another legal note, if you want to make sure the house cannot be sold without meeting your permission you can contact the land registry to have the property restricted for sale without your consent.
+On another legal note, if you want to make sure the house cannot be sold without needing your permission, you can contact the Land Registry to have the property restricted for sale without your consent.

-Whether you have bought the entire house outright, supported with a mortgage deposit, or acted as a mortgage guarantor, you should remember this is not your home and you shouldn’t really make any rules on how your children are going to live there.
+Whether you have bought the entire house outright, helped with a deposit or acted as a mortgage guarantor, you should remember this is not your home and you shouldn't really make any rules on how your children are going to live there.